kaungmyat128/devops_coursework/Use_Case_Description.md

 Primary Task.

 <b> Preconditions </b><br>
 We need to produce all countries population report that contains each country information and Capital City Name of each country.
-Database contains 'Country' table and 'City' table.
+Available resource is world database that contains city and country tables.

 <b> Success End Condition </b><br>